RedX1000/OpenLogger/README.md

 * Algorithm choice for icon recognition.
 * Rollback further than one.
 * Allowing download of last clue reward captured
+* Manually adjustable sleep timer to mitigate for lag

 ## Additional info
 This plugin stores data using `localStorage` within Alt1, therefore it can remember all of the loot you have gotten between sessions unless it is deleted.
 To completely refresh it: